 N o | O r d i n a r y | E x p e r i e n c e

-Providing services for organisations and contemporary artists, Georgina's specialisms are in producing contemporary , digital and participation projects.
-With work spanning consultancy, producing, curation and facilitation, NOE aims to create and sustain projects that have an impact beyond London’s mainstage theatres.
-We like new things and NOE projects are often engaged in some way with the world around us.
-Whether it be city based walking tours, curating VR galleries, facilitating youth activism, producing storytelling or feminist theatre, the hope is to push the boundaries of what art, and audiences, can be.
+Providing services for organisations, young people and contemporary artists, Georgina's specialisms in producing contemporary, digital and participation projects have led her to work with some of the leading arts organisations in the UK.
+With work spanning producing, creation, curation and facilitation Georgina aims to create and sustain projects that have an impact beyond the mainstream.
+Whether it be city based walking tours, curating VR galleries, facilitating youth activism, producing feminist theatre, NOE works to create non hierarchical and authentic experiences.

-Starting her career as an artist & facilitator in the participation sector, Georgina trained with Cardboard Citizens and led creative projects for Trestle Theatre, NT Studio and BAC.
-She was co-Artistic Director of MUJU - the UK's leading Muslim Jewish Theatre Company - based at the Tricycle Theatre from 2007-2014 and worked across a range of artforms, in partnership with Avron Foundation, David Baddiel, the BBC and Rich Mix whilst working to bring these two communities and audiences together.
-In 2007 she began working with site specific play makers, Coney, where she still remains an Associate.
-Over 10 years she has performed, devised and directed work with Kensington Palace, Battersea Arts Centre, Birmingham Rep and Somethin’ Else with the company and gained a wealth of skills and contact across the interactive sector.
+Starting her career as an artist & facilitator in the participation sector, Georgina trained with Cardboard Citizens, leading creative projects for Trestle Theatre, NT Studio and BAC.
+She was co-Artistic Director of MUJU - the UK's leading Muslim Jewish Theatre Company based at the Tricycle Theatre from 2007-2014 - working across a range of art forms to bring Muslim and Jewish artists and audiences together.
+In 2007 she began working with site-specific theatre makers, Coney, with whom she remains an Associate.
+In 2018, she created Small People Big Questions for Coney/All Points East.
+Over 10 years with the company she has performed, devised and directed work with Kensington Palace, Battersea Arts Centre and Birmingham Rep and gained a wealth of skills and contact across the interactive sector.

-Under NOE, Georgina continues to produce contemporary, cross aft-form projects with established artists Shon Dale Jones, Tongue Fu, Gaggle and Rachel Bagshaw.
-She has delivered work as a consultant for Punchdrunk International and Fuel, working on the UK tour of Melanie Wilson’s Opera for an Unknown Women.
-For the Barbican most recently, she has developed a unique piece of programming in Dagenham to mark the 100th anniversary of female suffrage working to produce complex project briefs with artists including Tania El Khroury, Geraldine Pilgrim, Joyce Henderson and Eelyn Lee.
+Under NOE, Georgina continues to produce contemporary, cross aft-form projects and combine this work with youth engagement.
+She works with established artists Shon Dale Jones, Tongue Fu, Gaggle and Rachel Bagshaw and continues to produce The Midnight Run with Inua Ellams.
+She has delivered work as a consultant for Punchdrunk International and the Barbican and in 2017, developed two pilot national programmes for the Creative Learning team in Barking and Manchester.
 She also produces a range of digital live work, notable London’s only VR Arcade with Raindance Film Festival/The Hospital Club in 2016 & 2017.

-As a facilitator, Georgina continues to lead work for Three Faiths Forum, is a visiting lecturer at Central School of Speech and Drama and Westminster University and curates talks for a range of venues.
-She facilitated the Southbank’s WHY?
-Week on Arts Activism this summer and leads artist network Glass Half Full for MUJU/Genesis Network.
+As a facilitator, Georgina continues to lead work for Three Faiths Forum and is a visiting lecturer at Central School of Speech and Drama where she mentors emerging producers and delivers bespoke Masterclasses.
+In 2017, she facilitated the Southbank’s WHY?
+Week with 15 18-25yr olds exploring arts activism and established artist network Glass Half Full for MUJU/Genesis Network.
 Georgina also curates talks on producing, faith and arts and women in the sector for a range of venues including Raindance Film Festival, the Barbican and Young Vic.
+For the Greater London Authority, Georgina has just delivered #LDNWMN, an outdoor art programme across London, co-facilitated with the Tate and Tate Collective as part of the anniversary of the suffrage programme.

-As producer, she has led and financed Sink or Spin (Josh Azouz, site specific), GELT (Katie Burnett, Camden Fringe), The Pier (Joseph Wilde, Regional), Anyday (Max Calaf Seve, regional tour) and dreamplay (Baz, Vaults), ICONS (Rachel Bagshaw Hull City of Culture) and Yap!
+As a new writing producer, she has led produced Sink or Spin (Josh Azouz, site specific), GELT (Katie Burnett, Camden Fringe), The Pier (Joseph Wilde, Regional), Anyday (Max Calaf Seve, regional tour) and dreamplay (Baz, Vaults), ICONS (Rachel Bagshaw Hull City of Culture) and Yap!
 Yap!
 Yap!
 (UK, Gaggle) .

 Delineate Marketing for Hoipolloi